Sean Payton triumphs in return to New Orleans as the Broncos dominate the Saints, 33-10

 Broncos: CB Patrick Surtain (concussion) and RT Alex Palczewski (ankle) were inactive.

-Saints: CB Paulson Adebo was carted off the field with an air cast on his right leg in the second quarter and taken to a hospital. … CB Marshon Lattimore left with a hamstring injury. … OL Nick Saldiveri left with a shoulder injury.
+Saints: CB Paulson Adebo was carted off the field with an air cast on his right leg in the second quarter and taken to a hospital.
+Allen said Adebo had a broken femur. … CB Marshon Lattimore left with a hamstring injury. … OL Nick Saldiveri left with a shoulder injury.
 LB Pete Werner (hamstring) was inactive.

 Up next